Last Updated on: 6th July 2023, 07:14 pm

 - Leg paralysis.

 Proventricular dilatation disease is uncommon, but it can be fatal.
-It’s incurable, but it can be managed with palliative care.
+It’s incurable, but it can be controlled with palliative care.
 The only way to prevent transmission is to isolate the stricken parrot.

 Its cage must be disinfected to remove traces of the infection, and ventilation can reduce transmission rates.
 The infection doesn’t survive for long, so good hygiene can prevent the spread of the disease.

-Easily digestible foods and anti-inflammatory medication are beneficial.
+Easily digestible foods and anti-inflammatory medication can be beneficial.

 The psittacine herpes virus causes Pacheco’s disease.
 It leads to viral inflammation of the liver, commonly affecting Amazon parrots, conures, hawk-headed parrots, and macaws.
 The symptoms include: